-Usually delivered with a self-righteous & dismissive haughtiness because now you are guilty of that most heinous and contemptible of all sins: you “judged” them.
+Often delivered with a self-righteous “talk to the hand” attitude.
+Because you’ve committed the most heinous and contemptible of all sins: you “judged” them.

-“In all of our attitudes and behavior towards others we are to play neither the judge (becoming harsh, censorious and condemning) nor the hypocrite (blaming others while excusing ourselves), but the brother, caring for others so much that we first blame and correct ourselves and then seek to be constructive in the help we give them.”
+It’s what John Stott said about “judge not” in his book, Christian Counter-Culture, “In all of our attitudes and behavior toward others we are to play neither the judge (becoming harsh, censorious and condemning) nor the hypocrite (blaming others while excusing ourselves), but the brother, caring for others so much that we first blame and correct ourselves and then seek to be constructive in the help we give them.”

 It’s legit for Jesus-followers to judge between acceptable and unacceptable, between justice and injustice, between good and evil.
 Between righteousness (as defined by the Bible) and sinfulness (as defined by the Bible).

 A judgmental attitude is a different animal: the snidely self-righteous, holier-than-thou, look-down-your-nose haughtiness of Jesus’ most notorious nemeses: the Pharisees.
 An attitude that takes perverted glee in pointing out others’ failures while excusing or ignoring their own.
 Jesus had another term for that — He used it repeatedly with the Pharisees — “hypocrite” (Matthew 23:13–39).